PEAR: Primitive Enabled Adaptive Relabeling for Boosting Hierarchical Reinforcement Learning: Discussion

 \section{Discussion}

-\textbf{Limitations} In this work, we assume availability of directed expert demonstrations.
-While we do not consider undirected demonstrations in this work, we plan to explore this avenue in future.
-In our approach, $D_g$ is periodically re-populated, which is an additional overhead and might be a bottleneck in tasks where relabeling cost is high.
-Notably, in our setup, adaptive relabeling causes negligible overhead, as we pass the whole expert trajectory as a mini-batch for a single forward pass through lower primitive.
-Nevertheless, we plan to further reduce this overhead in future work.
+\textbf{Limitations} In this work, we assume availability of directed expert demonstrations, which we plan to deal with in future.
+Additionally, $D_g$ is periodically re-populated, which is an additional overhead and might be a bottleneck in tasks where relabeling cost is high.
+Notably, we side-step this limitation by passing the whole expert trajectory as a mini-batch for a single forward pass through lower primitive.
+Nevertheless, we plan to deal with these limitations in future work.

-\textbf{Conclusion and future work} We propose primitive enabled adaptive relabeling (PEAR), a HRL and IL based approach that performs adaptive relabeling on a handful of expert demonstrations to solve complex long horizon tasks.
-We perform comparisons with a various baselines and demonstrate that PEAR shows strong results in simulation and real world robotic tasks.
+\textbf{Conclusion and future work} We propose primitive enabled adaptive relabeling (\texttt{PEAR}), a \texttt{HRL} and \texttt{IL} based approach that performs adaptive relabeling on a few expert demonstrations to solve complex long horizon tasks.
+We perform comparisons with a various baselines and demonstrate that \texttt{PEAR} shows strong results in simulation and real world robotic tasks.
 In future work, we plan to address harder sequential decision making tasks, and plan to analyse generalization beyond expert demonstrations.
-We hope that PEAR encourages future research in the area of adaptive relabeling and primitive informed regularization, and leads to efficient approaches to solve long horizon tasks.
+We hope that \texttt{PEAR} encourages future research in the area of adaptive relabeling and primitive informed regularization, and leads to efficient approaches to solve long horizon tasks.